pligonstein/pligonstein.github.io/_posts/2024-08-19-Rust-Embedded-Systems-pt2.md

     display.clear(embedded_graphics::pixelcolor::RgbColor::BLACK).unwrap();
 ```

 I'll leave a link [here](https://dontpad.com/pligblog) with the code to the display function used in the code.
-Also, the crates + functions use are:
+Also, the crates + functions used are:

 ```rust
 use cyw43::new;